jcs/halfmoon/README.md

 by the controller.
 There are other helpers available like `$time`, `$html`, etc.

+`$C` is defined as the current controller object, to access its functions such as `render`.

 ## Requirements ##

 -	PHP 5.3 or higher with the PDO database extensions you wish to use